The new programme of modern and contemporary art exhibitions began in 2012. It presents three different types of exhibition:

-Once a year beginning in 2013, a major monographic exhibition of a renowned modern or contemporary artist will be presented at the museum.
+Beginning in 2013, major monographic exhibitions of renowned modern or contemporary artists are presented at the museum.

 These exhibitions will be conceived with the museum's collections in mind, and will focus primarily on international artists that have not previously exhibited in Austria.
 Fully illustrated scholarly publications and a programme of educational events will accompany each exhibition.
 The collaboration with partner institutions is an important aspect of the exhibition programme.
 In addition to those mentioned below, future collaborations with the Louvre, Paris, and the State Hermitage Museum, St. Petersburg, are also planned.

 October 8, 2013 – January 12, 2014: Lucian Freud